picatz/rshark/README.md

 Boostrap 3.3.7 was choosen to act as our front-end framework to help thing look pretty with ease.
 Moreover, it's pretty much the most popular HTML, CSS, and JS framework for developing responsive, mobile first projects on the web -- and so, we thought would be a perfect platform to add some style to packet analysis..

+### Packetfu

+This application relies heavily on the work done by Tod Beardsley and the awesome contributors to the Packetfu ruby gem.
+It's an awesome library for reading and writing packets to an interface or to a libpcap-formatted file; and, in our case, allows us to inspect and anaylze packet information via an intuitive Ruby: API. .

 ## Installation

 Add this line to your application's Gemfile: